 • Window forms

 Model View-View Model is an architectural software pattern.
-MVVM supports two-way data binding between View and view model.
-It is a value converter which enables the automatic proliferation of changes, within the View to the state of View model.
+MVVM supports two-way data binding between the View and view model.
+It is a value converter that enables the automatic proliferation of changes, within the View to the state of the View model.

-As briefed before, the Model and View in MVVM represents the business logic and UI components.
-While View model is accountable for commands, exposing methods and other properties that helps to preserve the state of view and to influence the model as the outcome of action in the view.
+As briefed before, the Model and View in MVVM represent the business logic and UI components.
+While View model is accountable for commands, exposing methods and other properties that help to preserve the state of view and to influence the model as the outcome of the action in the view.

 The MMVM Pattern is mostly used by;